dacris/marketrisk/Web/README.txt

 2. Running
 ---
+First - If building from source, please copy the contents of the bin/Debug/net6.0 folder, from MarketRisk.Core.Console, into the subfolder 'Core'.

 On Windows:
 Execute "launch.cmd" from the NodeJS subfolder to start the application.
 Before the first run, you must run "npm install child_process" at a command line.
 Make sure you have .NET 6 and Node.js + NPM installed.